Rolandxxx/Rolandxxx/README.md

 The zip-files which you can download here contain small portable tools for your desktop:
 Download in a new directory and unzip.
 If there is a .xxx file then rename the extension back to .exe.
 In the text-file you can find some explanation about the tool and what it is good for (so far only in German.
-Tell me if you need(!) an english version.
+Tell me if you need an english version.
 And: Windows only, tested with Windows 8.1 and Windows 11)

 Any other questions, suggestions, ... ?
 You want the sourcecode?
 Don't hesitate to send a mail.